Human rights in Vanuatu: Prison conditions

 There have been ongoing issues relating to the prison and detention center conditions in Vanuatu at the two prisons that are currently in operation in Port Vila and Luganville.
 There have been increases in prison numbers resulting in overcrowding and poor security led to a number of escapes.
 In 2006 the Government released 52 prisoners citing poor sanitation and overcrowding as the reason for release.

 In December 2008, detainees published a detailed report on the abuse of human rights by Correctional Services Officers and the Police.
 The report covers a wide range of issues such as "unlawful arrest and unlawful custody, right to life, security of the person, freedom from inhumane treatment, freedom from expression being denied, poor living conditions, poor hygiene, denial of medical care, unlawful use of restraint, denial of visits of relatives and legal counsels and adult and juvenile prisoners sharing the same facilities."
-Following the report the Ministry of Justice and Social Welfare appointed a Commission of Inquiry to investigate the allegations in the report.
+Following the report, the Ministry of Justice and Social Welfare appointed a Commission of Inquiry to investigate the allegations in the report.

 In 2009 Vanuatu accepted the recommendation under its UPR to take appropriate measures and continue working towards improving conditions in prisons and detention centers.
-Vanuatu also accepted the recommendation to support further human rights training for police and corrections and to promote regular, independent monitoring of detention facilities and ensure that detainees have immediate and effective means of redress and protection when their rights are violated.
+Vanuatu also accepted the recommendation to support further human rights training for police and corrections and promote regular, independent monitoring of detention facilities and ensure that detainees have immediate and effective means of redress and protection when their rights are violated.
 Vanuatu also accepted the recommendation to ensure a timely and thorough investigation into the allegations in the detainee report and initiate reform of corrections where necessary.